-To use email marketing to its full potential, here are 8 effective tips to get more responses from your target audience and entice them to take action.
+To use email marketing to its full potential, here are 19 effective best practices to get more responses from your target audience and entice them to take action.

 Many times, emails are sent from a "no-reply" address that leaves no way for subscribers to respond.
 This means you're missing out on valuable feedback from your readers.
 Instead, send your emails from an address that accepts replies.
 It doesn't have to be yours—consider setting up a shared inbox for an address like firstname.lastname@example.org or email@example.com.

 Encourage subscribers to get in touch with you, or request a reply through email.
 However, make sure someone is available to promptly answer them before you implement this.

 In all of your emails, include the name of your company along with the physical address, phone number, company website, and links to social media profiles in the footer.

 Your subject line is like the trailer of a movie.
 It strongly influences the first impression your subscriber will have of your email.
 Obviously, you do not get another chance at this.
 The more interesting the subject line is, the more likely a recipient will open the email.
 According to research, 33% of people open an email based on the subject line.
 Use a personalized and compelling subject line that would tempt your readers to find out more.

 Short subject lines work best for achieving better open rates.
 You could even try using emojis to grab your subscribers' attention.
 Test your subject lines to see which pulls a better conversion rate and sells more.